 TENANT GIVING NOTICE TO MOVE EARLY

 If you want to move in to another rental unit before the two-month or four-month notice period has ended, section 50 of the RTA says that you can give your landlord 10 days written notice and move early.
+See TRAC’s template letter, 10 Day Notice to Move Out Early.
 When giving short notice to move out, you are only required to pay for the days you actually live in the rental unit.
 For example, if you paid the full rent for the first month of a two-month notice period, but then gave 10 days written notice and moved out before the end of that first month, your landlord must pay you back for the days you did not live there.
 In addition, you are still entitled to one month rent as compensation for the second month of the two-month notice period.

 LANDLORD DID NOT DO WHAT THE EVICTION NOTICE SAID